MikeHopley/ftl-ships-guide/stealth-b.md

 ### Small Bomb (unmanned)

-For an *unmanned* Small Bomb together with a faster weapon, [use the Zoltan Treadmill](https://www.youtube.com/watch?v=OBwB5uSMNpM).
+For an *unmanned* Small Bomb together with a faster weapon, use the Zoltan Treadmill.
 Your Glaive will finish firing before the bomb explodes.
+However, consider letting the faster weapon hit if you can: this gives you more margin for error with your micro.

 ### Mini Beam